turingH/aera-v3-audit/cheat_list.md

 ### Guardian Submission Permissions
 100. () `setGuardianRoot` is restricted by `requiresAuth`, so only the owner assigns each guardian's allowed operations.
 See `BaseVault.sol` lines 154-156.
 101. () `_executeSubmit` verifies every non-static operation against the guardian's Merkle root before calling it; static calls use `staticcall` and cannot modify state.
 See `BaseVault.sol` lines 382-418.

+### Router Deadline Enforcement
+102. () `UniswapV3DexHooks` functions run only as before-operation hooks.
+They encode token details and slippage checks but never execute the swap or validate deadlines.
+The actual swap is performed immediately afterwards via Uniswap's router with the same parameters, including `deadline`.
+Example usage in `UniswapV3DexHooks.fork.t.sol` lines 200-233 shows an `Operation` targeting `UNIV3_ROUTER` with `hooks: address(dexHooks)` and a future `deadline`.
+The router interface defined in `ISwapRouter.sol` lines 11-32 and 39-66 includes `deadline` in its parameter structs, so the router enforces `deadline >= block.timestamp`.
+Deadline checks in the hooks would therefore be redundant.